IntroQG/gradertools/README.md

 ## Workflow

 Basic workflow consists of the following steps:
-1. Change settings in the config -file (list of students, and list of exercises)
+1. Change settings in the `gradertools/graderconfig/tools_conf.py` -file (list of students, and list of exercises)
-2. Pull student repos
+2. Pull student repos using `gradertools/pull_student_repos.py`
-3. Update exercise templates
+3. Pull exercise templates using `gradertools/pull_exercise_repos.py`
-4. do the autograding using the Jupyter Notebook / nbgrader GUI
+4. Open Jupyter Notebook + nbgrader (run `jupyter notebook` on command line in the root-folder)
+5. Do the autograding in the formgrader (press the lightning-button for each student)
 5. Check submissions manually if needed and add written feedback
 6. Provide feedback to students